 Groups are sets of items that share behaviors and collective supply mechanics.
 The assigned group manager can also adjust group behaviors through standardized contract actions and is allowed to create new items within a group.

-Behaviors define the different actions a given item can perform such as transfer, activate, or destroy.
-Group managers can set their group behaviors to best match their use case.
+Behaviors define the different actions a given item can perform such as transfer, activate, consume, or destroy.
+Group managers can turn behaviors on or off to best match their use case.